Guidance on Documentation

 Timeframe | • To ensure the policy has been fully implemented, the documents’ approval date should be at least one month before the research start date. • Validity: the policy date stamp cannot be older than five years; regular reviews are expected (annual or bi-annual). • New versions of policies or updates will not be accepted after the research start date. |

-- These evaluate a company’s operational systems for managing its material ESG issues.
-These indicators are aligned and reflective of recognized management systems, such as the ISO 9001 quality standard or the ISO 14001 environmental management
+These indicators are designed to evaluate a company’s operational systems for managing a company’s material ESG risks.
+These indicators are aligned with and/or informed by recognized management systems, such as the ISO 9001 quality standard or the ISO 14001 environmental management standard.

 ---|---|